How To Stop Foreclosure in Georgia: 7 Proven Strategies

 • Avoiding foreclosure on your credit report

-• Less damage to your credit score than a foreclosure
+• Minimizing damage to your credit score

 Negotiate with your lender to approve a short sale before listing your property.